 How to Make 3 Ingredient Mushroom Sauce

 Hopefully winter is officially over where you are, because spring is definitely here!
 The sun was out today and it was a nice surprise, since the forecast predicted an overcast day with a good chance of rain.
 I just had to grill up some burgers and 3 ingredient mushroom sauce to put on them.
+While the grill is hot I might just add some cabbage and make some coleslaw too.

 One of the things that makes this sauce good is the beer.
 I love to use Black Butte Porter for meats, sauces and beer dip and it really makes these mushrooms worth writing about.